 I first learned Python through codeacademy.com.
 It was awesome learning it through their interactive system.
 But unfortunately, it’s not free anymore.

-While I still recommend it for most people I mentor, I have a list of other free resources.
+While I still recommend it to most people I mentor, I have a list of other free resources.

 Here is a curated list and why they are fantastic to take a look at.
-I hope this curated will help beginners finding the correct one for them.
+I hope this curate will help beginners find the correct one for them.

-I promise to tell you where I would start and progress if I were to start again.
-But before that, let's look into the modern options we have.
+I promise to tell you where I will start and progress if I start again.
+But before that, let’s look into the modern options we have.

 Why?
 Scrimba is next level in interactivity!

-As in other platforms, a tutor will guide you through the course material.
+A tutor will guide you through the course material as on other platforms.
 But you can pause the video and start editing the code on it.

 That’s the magic you see on Scrimba tutorials.